parmitage/primer-proto/README.md

 To-do
 -----
-1. Add the match statement from the original C implementation.

-2. Add proper library loading from the original C implementation.
+1. Add proper library loading from the original C implementation.

-3. Add the let* block from the original C implementation.
+2. Add the let* block from the original C implementation.

-4. Complete the JavaScript compiler.
+3. Optional static typing.

-5. A native code compiler (either via C or LLVM).
+4. A native code compiler (either via C or LLVM).